Kirtip2616/Real-Estate-Platform/README.md

 ## 📜License

 - **This project is licensed under a Proprietary License.**
-- All rights reserved.
-- You may not copy, modify, distribute, or use this project, in whole or in part, without explicit written permission from the author.
-- Commercial or personal use without permission is strictly prohibited.
+- Commercial or personal use without permission is prohibited.
 See the full [LICENSE](LICENSE.md) file for details.
+---
+## 🤝Contributions

+Contributions are possible, but only with my prior approval.

+If you have suggestions or would like to collaborate, please open an Issue to discuss your idea before submitting any changes.

 ---

 ## 🎮 Usage